 Have you been intending to journal, but haven’t managed to do it?
 Do you wonder why something that seems so easy can be so hard?
-Here’s five tips for creating a journaling practice that will help you be successful.
+Here’s five tips for creating a successful journaling practice.

-2. Use an approachable journal.
 Fancy, gorgeous notebooks sometimes can be too intimidating to write in, and result in either you not using it or not being authentic in your writing because you want something that looks like it’s worthy of your journal.
 Big leather journals might be too weighty if you find you end up writing in bed in the evening.
 You might end up feeling silly using high-quality paper If you always end up grabbing a cheap ball-point pen to write with.
 Give yourself permission to use whatever is approachable, convenient, and simple.
 If it’s easier to write in a cheap wire-bound cat notebook from the drug store, then do it!

-3. Set some standards and stick to them.
 Whether you decide you’re going to write in the morning or the evening, for three minutes, or three pages, set some goal that means you won’t just sit there staring at a blank page.
-If your goal is to hit a time or page count, then you’re not going to be worrying about quality or whether your penmanship looks good.
+If you’ve decided ahead of time on a duration or a page count then you’re less likely to be derailed by worrying about quality or whether your penmanship looks good.

-5. Don’t let the best be the enemy of the good.
 It’s ok if all you’ve written one day is “Mondays Suck” for one full page, or if you think that what you wrote isn’t any good.
 It doesn’t matter.
 What matters is that you show up and write something on a regular basis.
 You can even draw pictures, or draw pictures with your eyes closed with your non-dominant hand.
 You can give your cat a pen and help them write.
 As long as you’re showing up and not giving up on yourself, it’s a win.